chakibel/QuizzProject/README.md

  * Advances: how many issues you completed, which milestone you reached.
 Note that an issue closed without unit test will not be considered valid
  * Code quality: is your code well organized, did you follow the requirements
  * Documentation: documenting your code is necessary.
 Sequence diagram for the main operation are also required.
 They must be placed in the doc directory.
 The filename must start with the issue number.
+ * Extra features: you are free to add new features, for this purpose, first document an issue and close it when the feature is implemented.
+However do not forget to first implement the required features before adding extra ones.

  There will be three grades on the project, each on topics seen during the INFO6 module:
   1. Backend